schiffma/distlib/README.md

 **How to build the .dll/.so library?**

-The library was built and tested primary on Windows 10 64-bit.</br>
+The library was primary built on Windows 10 64-bit with Visual Studio Community 2019 and tested with DB Browser for SQLite.</br>
 Smoke testing was also done on Linux Mint 19.3 "Tricia" and the latest Raspberry Pi OS on a Raspberry Pi 400.

 Compile on Windows by calling win64build_extensions_generic.bat :